The Emergence of Complex Behavior in Large-Scale Ecological Environments: Method

 \subsection{Ecological Games}

 We model the interactions between populations of agents and their environment as a type of multiplayer game we refer to as an \textbf{Ecological Game (EG)}.
 Similar to mathematical models such as Markov decision processes (MDPs) in reinforcement learning and stochastic games (SGs) in multi-agent reinforcement learning (see \cite{sutton1998reinforcement} and \cite{marl-book} for reference), an EG contains underlying Markovian transition dynamics but is designed to express changing populations of agents in an objective-free setting.
-Like an SG, an EG contains a set of players $\mathcal{G}_t$ at each time point, a state space $\States$, an initial state distribution $\statezero$, an action space $\Actions$, and a transition function $\mathcal{T}$ mapping states $\state_t$ and a set of actions for each player $a_{t,i}$ to a distribution over subsequent states $\state_{t+1}$.
-Unlike an SG, it adds a population function $\PopFn(s_t)$ that provides information about which agents are currently alive and the identity of their parents so that birth and death events can be inferred.
+Like an SG, an EG contains a set of agents $\Agents$, a state space $\States$, an initial state distribution $\statezero$, an action space $\Actions$, and a transition function $\mathcal{T}$ mapping states $\state_t$ and a set of actions for each player $a_{t,i}$ to a distribution over subsequent states $\state_{t+1}$.
+Unlike an SG, it removes the reward function, and adds a population function $\PopFn(s_t)$ that provides information about which agents in $\Agents$ are currently alive and the identity of their parents so that birth and death events can be inferred.
 Just as MDPs and SGs have partially observable counterparts, POMDPs and POSGs, an EG can also be partially observable, in which case we refer to it as a POEG.
+The difference between a POEG and an EG is that a POEG does not allow each agent to observe the entire state, and instead incorporates an observation function $\ObserveFn(\state_t, \agent)$ that maps a state and player to an observation for that player.
+Our environment is a POEG with different observation functions depending on various sensor configurations explained in the next subsection.